 Demonstrate knowledge of how to recognise the influence of mechanism of injury, psycho-social, family and occupational history, age, symptomatic and clinical signs relevant to the normal and abnormal anatomy and physiology in people.

-Core Clinical Skills Key clinical investigations / referrals Indicative presentations (may include but not be limited to) Take a structured and appropriate history of a person Red eve Temperature presenting with an eye problem.
-Painful eye - including eye & Pulse rate • Understand the implications of an existing eve condition. or lids .
-Blood pressure Perform appropriate ocular, fundoscopy and visual Visual disturbance - blurred • Eye examination including examination / assessment. vision, diplopia, flashing inspection and palpitation lights, floaters Provide well evidenced differential diagnosis and .
-Visual acuity suggested management/personalised care and support Acute loss of vison Fundoscopy plan.
-Eve discharge • Pupils Identify the need for and initiate immediate treatment of a Eve injury person with obvious eye emergencies.
-Routine, urgent, emergency and 2 Foreign Body week wait referral criteria Supply, administer or prescribe appropriate therapies .
-Swollen eve/lid when indicated in agreement with the patient.
-Identify and rationalise need for additional tests such as . fluorescein staining, slit lamp or conjunctival swabs and referral for such if required.
-Identify the need for additional clinical and professional • support such as referral, second opinion etc.
+Core Clinical Skills Indicative presentations Key clinical investigations / referrals (may include but not be limited to) Take a structured and appropriate history of a person presenting with an eye problem.
+Understand the implications of an existing eye condition.
+Perform appropriate ocular, fundoscopy and visual examination / assessment.
+Provide well evidenced differential diagnosis and suggested management/personalised care and support plan.
+Red eye Painful eye - including eye & or lids Visual disturbance - blurred vision, diplopia, flashing lights, floaters Acute loss of vison Eye discharge Eye injury Foreign Body Swollen eye/lid Painful eye - including eye & or lids Visual disturbance - blurred vision, diplopia, flashing lights, floaters Acute loss of vison Eye discharge Eye injury Foreign Body Swollen eye/lid Pulse rate Blood pressure Eye examination inclusions pection and palpate Visual acuity Fundoscopy Pupils Routine, urgent, emerweek wait referral crit Pulse rate Blood pressure Eye examination including inspection and palpation Visual acuity Identify the need for and initiate immediate treatment of a person with obvious eye emergencies.
+Supply, administer or prescribe appropriate therapies when indicated in agreement with the patient.
+Identify and rationalise need for additional tests such as Eye injury Foreign Body Swollen eye/lid Identify and rationalise need for additional tests such as fluorescein staining, slit lamp or conjunctival swabs and referral for such if required.
+Identify the need for additional clinical and professional support such as referral, second opinion etc.

 Core Clinical Skills Indicative presentations Key clinical investigations / referrals (may include but not be limited to) Be able to write a comprehensive and appropriate referral letter.
-Recognise the effect that the environment, lifestyle and genetics can have on the eve and provide information.
-TemperaturePulse rateBlood pressure genetics can have on the eye and provide information, lifestyle and health promotion advice or referral.
-Recognise the impact of the presenting problem on the lifestyle and day to day living of the person and seek/ identify ways to positively support them Eye examination including inspection and palpitation Visual acuity Fundoscopy Pupils Routine, urgent, emergency and 2 week wait referral criteria
+Temperature Pulse rate Recognise the effect that the environment, lifestyle and genetics can have on the eye and provide information, lifestyle and health promotion advice or referral.
+Blood pressureEye examination including Recognise the impact of the presenting problem on the lifestyle and day to day living of the person and seek/ identify ways to positively support them inspection and palpationVisual acuityFundoscopyPupils Routine, urgent, emergency and 2 week wait referral criteria